 Dr. Lori Jass, Associate Vice President for Academic Affairs

-Interim Title IX Coordinator for Professional and Graduate Studies Students
+Interim Title IX Coordinator for Professional & Graduate Studies Students

 Office Location: McGuire 170